Mirantis/hmc/docs/azure/cluster-parameters.md

 to automatically pass credentials to all nodes.

-To mitigate that you should pass cluster identity data once again in the following fields of a `Deployment` object:
+To mitigate that you should pass cluster identity data once again in the following fields of a `ManagedCluster` object:

 - `.spec.config.tenantID` - value of the `tenant` field of a service principal
 - `.spec.config.clientID` - value of the `appId` field of a service principal